 “We should understand that the impact of mining on health is not unequivocal.
-Worldwide, the cause of cancer diseases hasn’t been explained; we need a methodology and a lot of data on the environment: the methodology is currently being developed,” Nune Bakunts said at a discussion organized by Transparency International Teghout Disaster: What is the Solution?
+Worldwide, the cause of cancer diseases hasn’t been explained; we need a methodology and a lot of data on the environment.
+The methodology is currently being developed,” Nune Bakunts said at a discussion organized by Transparency International Teghout Disaster: What is the Solution?

 Referring to the health risks posed by the Teghout copper and molybdenum mining project, Nune Bakunts said there is no data.
-A Teghout resident present at the discussions noted that initial health studies were carried out in the communities before the launch of the mining project so that it would be possible to detect later whether or not there is an increase in diseases.
+A Teghout resident present at the discussions noted that initial health studies were carried out in the communities before the launch of the mining project so that it would be possible to detect later whether or not there was an increase in diseases.

-EcoLur Informational NGO President Inga Zarafyan mentioned that all the health data should be available for the public.
+EcoLur Informational NGO President, Inga Zarafyan, mentioned that all the health data should be available for the public.
 “Healthcare is not only a matter of treating patients, it’s a business here in Armenia.
-Healthcare is also measures taken for disease prevention and the information in this sector must be open,” Zarafyan claims.
+Healthcare is also measures taken for disease prevention, and the information in this sector must be open,” Zarafyan claims.

-“The Health Ministry must play a great role and we should attempt to bring the ministry into the field of cooperation and not blame it.
+“The Health Ministry must play a great role, and we should attempt to bring the ministry into the field of cooperation and not blame it.
 We need to create an objective picture,” said UNDP Sustainable Growth and Resilience Portfolio Manager Armen Martirosyan.

 The original article was published by EcoLur and used by Arnika with the authorization.